How Do I Start Fundraising?

 3. Develop a Team

-When your organization begins to embark on fundraising as part of your revenue strategy, it is a team effort.
+When your organization begins to embark on fundraising as part of its revenue strategy, it is a team effort.
 It cannot be the sole responsibility of your Executive Director or Development Director.
-In order to accomplish your fundraising goal, you will need an army of champions and supporters who are working together (hence the need for a plan!).
+To accomplish your fundraising goal, you will need an army of champions and supporters who are working together (hence the need for a plan!).

 At a minimum, your team should include your staff (not just those at the helm), board of directors, and funders.
-Depending on your fundraising goal and current organizational capacity, you might decide that you need to form a special ad hoc committee to lead this fundraising campaign.
-The goal here is to excite your team about why you want to raise this funding, how it will grow your impact, and their specific role to help you accomplish the goal.
+Depending on your fundraising goal and current organizational capacity, you may need to form a special ad hoc committee to lead this fundraising campaign.
+The goal here is to excite your team about why you want to raise this funding, how it will grow your impact, and their specific role in helping you accomplish the goal.

 4. Track Your Results

-Once you have a plan and put it to work, you need to track and monitor how it is going.
-This process will not only determine if you meet your goal but also inform future fundraising efforts.
+Once you have a plan and put it to work, you must track and monitor how it goes.
+This process will determine if you meet your goal and inform future fundraising efforts.
 Tracking your data could look different depending on your activities.
-For outreach to potential individual donors you might track the number of outreaches you’ve made and types (emails, open/ click rates of emails, phone calls, events, letters, etc.).
-This could help inform the # or type of outreach that seem to be most effective for your donors.
+For outreach to potential individual donors, you might track the number of outreaches you’ve made and types (emails, open/ click rates of emails, phone calls, events, letters, etc.).
+This could help inform the # or kind of outreach that seems to be most effective for your donors.

-For a fundraising event, we recommend tracking all of the costs for the event including staff and volunteer time.
-We often find that a lot of “sweat equity” goes into putting on an event – so much so that sometimes the event does not net any profit when you factor it into the cost.
-With any event, you want to see your total return on investment after all of these costs are included to determine if that is the best use of your time.
+For a fundraising event, we recommend tracking all of the costs, including staff and volunteer time.
+We often find that a lot of “sweat equity” goes into putting on an event—so much so that sometimes the event does not net any profit when you factor it into the cost.
+In any event, you want to see your total return on investment after all these costs are included to determine if that is the best use of your time.

 The purpose here is to use data to understand what is and is not working, which you can use to pivot your strategies and tactics.
-We have helped organizations to retool a fundraising event to bring in more money or launch a monthly donor campaign to increase cash flow.
-The goal is to get the most out of your fundraising efforts to accomplish your goals! {Interested in learning more on using data, check out several other blogs we have written on the topic here!}
+We have helped organizations retool a fundraising event to bring in more money or launch a monthly donor campaign to increase cash flow.
+The goal is to get the most out of your fundraising efforts to accomplish your goals! {Interested in learning more about using data?
+Check out several other blogs we have written on the topic here!}

 1. Set a Goal